watarukumagai-git/opt/peer_review/no2/review_comment.md

 - [37]: N. Hansen et. al: "Impacts of Invariance in Search: When CMA-ES and PSO Face Ill-Conditioned and Non-Separable Problems", Journal of Applied Soft Computing, pp. 5755-5769 (2011)
 - [38]: N. Hansen: "Benchmarking a BI-population CMA-ES on the BBOB-2009 function testbed", Workshop Proceedings of the GECCO Genetic and Evolutionary Computation Conference, pp. 2389–2396 (2009)
 - [39]: R. Tanabe and A. Fukunaga: "Success-History Based Parameter Adaptation for Differential Evolution," Proceedings of the 2013 IEEE Congress on Evolutionary Computation, pp. 71-78 (2013)
-- [40]: R. Tanabe and A. Fukunaga: “Improving the Search Performance of SHADE Using Linear Population Size Reduction,” Proceedings of the 2014 IEEE Congress on Evolutionary Computation, pp. 1658-1665 (2014)
+- [40]: R. Tanabe and A. Fukunaga: "Improving the Search Performance of SHADE Using Linear Population Size Reduction," Proceedings of the 2014 IEEE Congress on Evolutionary Computation, pp. 1658-1665 (2014)
 - [41]: The Black-box Optimization Benchmarking (BBOB) Workshop, http://numbbo.github.io/workshops/index.html